hep-mirrors/sherpa/doc/parameters/general-parameters.rst

   about the large-Nc colour flow is given as the LHEF output format is not suited to communicate enough information for meaningful parton showering on top of multiparton final states.

+:option:`HDF5`
+  Generates output in LHEH5 format :cite:`Bothmann:2023ozs`,
+  which is based on HDF5.
+  The content is similar to what is written out for LHEF output.
+  However, while LHEF stores data in plaintext format, LHEH5 uses HDF5 databases instead.
+  When using MPI, the output will be reduced in memory before it is written out, which significantly reduces file I/O, leading to large speed-ups on HPC systems with Lustre filesystems.
+  As for the LHEF option,
+  this format outputs matrix element information only, but with the added advantage of providing also all information that is required to correctly add parton showering on top of multiparton final states.
+  In particular, Sherpa can read these output files again in a separate run, see :ref:`Event_Files`.

+  Requires ``-DHDF5_DIR=/path/to/hdf5``
+  (or ``-DSHERPA_ENABLE_HDF5``, if HDF5 is installed in a standard location).

 :option:`Root`
   Generates output in ROOT ntuple format **for NLO event generation